 Global IT Governance Day occurs every year on the third Thursday in February.
-The purpose of Global Information Governance Day is to raise awareness of the many components of Information Governance.
+Global Information Governance Day aims to raise awareness of the many components of Information Governance.

 - Raise the profile of IT in the organisation.